Kenneth73/AquacultureAquariums/README.md

 1. ROBOTICS
 1. PROGRAMMING
 1. CODING
-1. PULLING PRANKS AT OTHERs
+1. PULLING PRANKS AT OTHERS

-###-Have a problem in which your microsoft device dosen't shut down?

-### -sol= press start and search 'cmd'open it and type shut down.

 **_THIS WEBSITE IS UNDER CONSTRUCTION_**